pulumi/terraform-provider-google-beta/website/docs/r/google_project.html.markdown

    project to be migrated to the newly specified folder.

 * `billing_account` - (Optional) The alphanumeric ID of the billing account this project belongs to.
-The user or service account performing this operation with Terraform must have Billing Account Administrator privileges (`roles/billing.admin`) in the organization.
+The user or service account performing this operation with this provider must have Billing Account Administrator privileges (`roles/billing.admin`) in the organization.
 See [Google Cloud Billing API Access Control](https://cloud.google.com/billing/v1/how-tos/access-control) for more details.

-* `skip_delete` - (Optional) If true, the Terraform resource can be deleted without deleting the Project via the Google API.
+* `skip_delete` - (Optional) If true, the resource can be deleted without deleting the Project via the Google API.

 * `labels` - (Optional) A set of key/value label pairs to assign to the project.